mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ---

 Currying and partial application are two awesome techniques you may not have heard of.
 This post aims to give a fairly high-level overview of both concepts in JavaScript.
-We assume the reader has a basic understanding of the nature of functions in JavaScript.

 ## Partial Application